Statutory guidance

 Branded items

-Where a school decides that a branded item is required, they should consider how they can maintain the benefits of a branded item whilst keeping costs low.
-This may involve using sew or iron on labels or limiting the branded items to longer-lasting items such as ties rather than items that the parent may need to purchase more frequently or in larger quantities such as shirts.
+If a school decides that a branded item is required, it should consider how it can maintain the benefits of a branded item while also keeping costs low.
+This may involve using sew-on or iron-on labels or limiting the branded items to longer-lasting items such as ties, rather than items that parents may need to purchase more frequently or in larger quantities, such as shirts.
+Schools should be aware that if they ask parents to sew badges onto generic items, those items will be considered to be branded items and will be captured within the limit.
 Schools should also consider whether changes to the specification of a branded item might reduce costs for parents.

 PE kit

-When developing their school’s PE kit, governing boards should apply the same consideration to cost as they would for the everyday items in their uniform.
+When developing their school’s PE kit, governing boards should apply the same consideration to cost as they would for everyday uniform items.

-Schools should avoid being overly specific in their kit requirements for different sports and keep the number of items, particularly the number of branded items, to a minimum.
-For instance, it may be appropriate to have both shorts and tracksuit bottoms but specifying different shorts for football and hockey would be unnecessary.
+Schools should avoid being overly specific in their kit requirements for different sports and keep the number of items to a minimum.
+For example, it may be appropriate to have both shorts and tracksuit bottoms, but specifying different shorts for football and hockey would be unnecessary.
+Similarly, schools should be mindful of the cost implication for parents when they make multiple requirements for the footwear required for different sports.

-No pupil should feel unable to participate fully in PE or represent their class or school because the PE kit is too expensive.
+No pupil should feel unable to participate fully in PE or to represent their class or school because the required PE kit is too expensive.

 Governing boards should be able to demonstrate that they have obtained the best value for money from suppliers.
 Any savings negotiated with suppliers should be passed on to parents.
 Governing boards should not enter into cashback arrangements.